 Somerville ISD offers career and technical education programs in Agriculture, Food, and Natural Resources, Arts, A/V Technology, and Communications.
 Admission to these programs is based on student interest, grade-level appropriateness, and class availability

-It is the policy of Somerville ISD not to discriminate on the basis of race, color, national origin, sex or handicap in its vocational programs, services or activities as required by Title VI of the Civil Rights Act of 1964, as amended; Title IX of the Education Amendments of 1972; and Section 504 of the Rehabilitation Act of 1973, as amended.
+It is the policy of Somerville ISD not to discriminate on the basis of race, color, national origin, sex, or handicap in its vocational programs, services, or activities as required by Title VI of the Civil Rights Act of 1964, as amended; Title IX of the Education Amendments of 1972; and Section 504 of the Rehabilitation Act of 1973, as amended.

 What can you do with your college major?
 It depends.
 You're completing one of the most important steps right now -- conducting research.
 While your college degree is the most important goal, a major can play an important role in helping provide you with direction toward a successful career.
-By choosing a college major because of specific job opportunities, you can then gain valuable experience while in college that should also help you decide if that major and career are right for you.
+By choosing a college major because of specific job opportunities, you can then gain valuable experience while in college which should also help you decide if that major and career are right for you.

 Over the past decade, Texas has focused on ensuring that its students are prepared for a changing and increasingly complex future.
 In elementary and middle schools, test results have improved, especially among students of color, and more students

 of all backgrounds are entering and completing postsecondary education programs.
 However, despite these substantial gains, Texas trails other states in preparing and sending students to postsecondary education.
 It is also clear that K-12 students, along with their parents, are uncertain about what students must know and what intellectual skills they must possess to be successful beyond high school.